redis-developer/RedisPQClient/README.md

 RedisPQClient is a [Redis](https://redis.io/)- and DynamoDB-backed priority queue client for Java.
 It supports standard priority queue operations such as `add`, `poll` and `peek`, and can be used for purposes like job-scheduling, request processing etc.

 ## Prerequisites
-- A Redis instance with the [RedisJSON](https://github.com/RedisJSON/RedisJSON/) module loaded.
+- A Redis instance with the [Redis JSON](https://github.com/Redis JSON/Redis JSON/) module loaded.
 - A DynamoDB table with a hash-key of type N called `priority`, and a range-key of type S called `uuid`.

 ## Usage